 Today British Canoeing is responsible for leading and setting the overall framework for all the National Associations and includes areas such as coaching, competition and representing canoeing interests at a UK level.

-In March 2017 we will be launching Stronger Together, the new strategic plan for British Canoeing.
+In March 2017 we launched Stronger Together, the new strategic plan for British Canoeing.

 Stronger Together is a plan for the whole of the sport and will guide our work until 2021.

-It is not only for the Board and the executive team but also for the clubs and centres, regions and disciplines and many other committees, for the national associations and for our many national and regional partners – because it is through working cooperatively that we will be stronger together.
+It is not only for the Board and the executive team but also for clubs and centres, regions and disciplines, and many other committees.

 Stronger Together presents a clear purpose and vision for British Canoeing.
 It also sets out 11 ambitions to be delivered by 2021.